(This story has been updated to include photos and information from Father Daniel Morrison's first Mass.)

 Father James Morrison, who is 32, noted how Jesus called two sets of brothers to be among his apostles: St. Peter and St. Andrew, and the sons of Zebedee, St. James and St. John.

-The three Morrison priest brothers will be joining another set of priest brothers as archdiocesan priests: Father Brendan Glasgow, who was ordained in 2019 and is serving as an assistant vocations director for the archdiocese and as a coordinator of pastoral formation at the Saint John Paul II Seminary; and Father James Glasgow, who was ordained in 2020 and serves as the chaplain to the Catholic Newman Center at George Washington University.
+The three Morrison priest brothers will be joining another set of priest brothers as priests of the Archdiocese of Washington: Father Brendan Glasgow, who was ordained in 2019 and is serving as an assistant vocations director for the archdiocese and as a coordinator of pastoral formation at the Saint John Paul II Seminary; and Father James Glasgow, who was ordained in 2020 and serves as the chaplain to the Catholic Newman Center at George Washington University.
 The Morrison brothers and Glasgow brothers grew up as friends in Montgomery County, Maryland, as their families homeschooled and knew each other, and later those brothers and friends were seminarians together.

-In addition to his parents, Dr. Eric and Dr. Grace Morrison, the congregation at his ordination and at his first Mass will include an older sister, Anna Marie Bullis, who is married and has two young children; a younger sister, Sister Mary Sophia Morrison, who will be making her first vows as a member of the Dominican Sisters of St. Cecilia in Nashville in August; a younger brother, Thomas Morrison, who is a student at the Franciscan University of Steubenville in Ohio; and an adopted younger sister, Isabelle, who is 12 and has Down syndrome.
+In addition to their parents, Dr. Eric and Dr. Grace Morrison, the congregation at Father Daniel Morrison’s ordination and at his first Mass included their sister, Anna Marie Bullis, who is married and has two young children; a younger sister, Sister Mary Sophia Morrison, who will be making her first vows as a member of the Dominican Sisters of St. Cecilia in Nashville in August; a younger brother, Thomas Morrison, who is a student at the Franciscan University of Steubenville in Ohio; and an adopted younger sister, Isabelle, who is 12 and has Down syndrome.

 Asked how to explain three brothers in one family becoming priests and a sister becoming a woman religious, Father Nicholas Morrison reflected on that blessing, saying, “First off, (it’s) the grace of the Lord, the movement of the Lord.
 Second, the example of our parents, friends and priests, teaching us how important it is to live radically generous lives, to live our lives for the Lord, for the salvation of souls.”